My Computer Guy 20412 32nd Dr SE, Bothell, WA 98012, (425)893-9609, http://www.my-computer-guy.com

 3. Email unless using web-based email such as Yahoo, Hotmail, AOL or Gmail.
 Outlook is typically stored in “C:\Users\user name\Documents\Outlook Files.”

-4. Possibly “Public documents” if that folder is used for data.
+4. Possibly "Public" if that folder is used for data.

 What methods are available to use?

-From the least to the most expensive, these are the best choices: Use 2 methods.
+From the most to the least expensive, these are the best choices:

 Occasionally test the backups to make sure they are working.
 You should use any combination of two of these as the best practice.
 Remember, backups can fail, too.